 Because the court is the overseer of the will, the judge must approve all activities regarding the estate.
 In some states, that oversight is more direct with approval being necessary for each task.
 In other states, the court plays a less obvious role, only providing approval when the tasks are completed and the assets are ready for distribution.

-The first thing that happens in probate court is the appointment of the executor.
+The first thing that happens in a probate court hearing is the appointment of the executor.
 If there is a will, the person was most likely named.
 If that person can’t serve for some reason or no will exists, the court must appoint someone to this position.
 The court will provide letters of testament or documentation to show that the person has the authority to act on behalf of the estate.